csmith111/git1/README.md

 # git1
-This is a repo to practice learning git
+This is a Git repository to practice learning git